House prices in Surrey Heath

 Based on 3,585 sales recorded in the last three years (HM Land Registry).

-The median home in Surrey Heath has sold for £470,000 over the last three years — well above the ~£290,000 England & Wales average.
-The average of £598,947 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in Surrey Heath over the last three years is £598,947, with a median sold price of £470,000 — well above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 3,585 recorded sales — a liquid, actively-traded local market.

 Surrey Heath price trend